Question:

 It’s the possibility of immigration marital fraud.

-By that I mean, assuming the statements of your uncle’s “wife” are true, there exists a danger the government will figure out her divorce was invalid and think he knowingly misled them about her divorce status when he obtained his green card.
+By that I mean, assuming the statements of your uncle’s wife are true, there exists a possibility the government will discover her divorce was invalid – at which point the government may think he knowingly misled them about her divorce status when he obtained his green card.

 Even if he was totally clueless, he will need to prove his innocence.

-Make no bones about it, your uncle should try to figure out if she knew the divorce was not valid when she filed papers for him.
+In short, make no bones about it.
+Your uncle should try to figure out if his wife’s divorce to her former spouse was was not valid when she filed papers for your uncle.

 On the other hand, even if her comments about her previous divorce are accurate, perhaps she barely found out about the problem.